A Vegan Woman Sued Her Neighbors For BBQing Meat In Back Yard, Went All The Way To Australia’s Supreme Court

 To be fair, Carden’s beef with her neighbors extends far beyond just their barbecuing.
 She’s also accused her neighbors of disrupting her peace and quiet in a variety of other ways: by allowing their children to behave in an unruly manner in their yard, by smoking in their yard, and, in what she says is a deliberate act of meanness, barbecuing fish just to taunt her.

 “They’ve put it there so I smell fish, all I can smell is fish.
-I can’t enjoy my backyard, I can’t go out there,” she says via Australia’s 9News.
+I can’t enjoy my backyard, I can’t go out there,” she said via Australia’s 9News.

 She took her case to a State Administrative Tribunal (SAT) and in February, as The West Australian reports, was handed her first defeat by a court.
 She appealed, and on March 29, her appeal was denied.
 She then appealed to the Western Australia State Supreme Court in July, this time providing hundreds of pages of documents as evidence, causing an exasperated Chief Justice Peter Quinlan to declare her evidence “well in excess of anything that might be thought to be proportionate to the issues.”